MostafaIibrahim/EmbeddedLinux_AndroidAutomotive-Track/Embedded_Linux/02_LoadImg_Uboot_Qemu_SdCard/ReadMe.md

 # Load Image from Virtual SD Card
+### What have we done so far!?
+- Let's first summarize what we have done to make our image run properly without a customization tool.
+We first created our cross-compiler using the tool Crosstool-NG, and then we created our target bootloader, which was U-Boot.
+- Now after cloning our kernel and having zImage we want to boot using our kernel Image through Virtual SD Card

-- We will Create virtual SD card
+1. We will Create virtual SD card
 ``` bash
 touch sd.img
 ```
-- Write zeros to this file of size = 1M
+2. Write zeros to this file of size = 1M
 ``` bash
 dd if=/dev/zero of=sd.img bs=1M count=1024
 ```
 ![Write_to_File](./Source_Img.png)
-- Drivide it into partitions --> FAT16 (Primary - Loadable) = 200 MB , ext4 = 500 MB
+3. Drivide it into partitions --> FAT16 (Primary - Loadable) = 200 MB , ext4 = 500 MB
 ``` bash
 cfdisk sd.img
 ```
-- This will open a GUI so we will chose dos type
+4. This will open a GUI so we will chose dos type

 ![Divide_partitions](./ss.png)

-- Then we will attach it with loop to be mapped as block device by running next code
+5. Then we will attach it with loop to be mapped as block device by running next code
 ```bash
 sudo losetup -f --show --partscan sd.img
 ```
-- You can show ur sd Card loop by running
+6. You can show ur sd Card loop by running
 ```bash
 losetup -a | grep loop5
 ```
-- Then we Format the boot and rootfs partition to be Fat16 and ext4
+7. Then we Format the boot and rootfs partition to be Fat16 and ext4
 ``` bash
 sudo mkfs.vfat -F 16 -n boot /dev/loop5p1
 sudo mkfs.ext4 -l rootfs /dev/loop5p2
 ```
-- Last step in SD card is to mount it
+8. Last step in SD card is to mount it
 ``` bash
 cd ~
 mkdir boot